-Computational facilities in the School of Earth Sciences enable efficiencies of time, knowledge, and resources.
+Computational facilities in the School of Earth, Energy & Environmental Sciences enable efficiencies of time, knowledge, and resources.
 They are supported, funded, and staffed at the School level to be shared by faculty, students, and staff.

 Directors: Biondo Biondi and Hamdi Tchelepi

 CEES integrates Earth science and computer science to build capacity in computational methods for the Earth and environmental sciences, and to enable new growth in areas where computational activities already exist.
 The three units of CEES--Research, HPTC, and Education--work together to fill the gap between applied mathematics and the Earth sciences.
 Combining a strong focus on scientific applications with state-of-the-art hardware and computational methods, CEES is pushing forward the frontiers of computational geoscience and engaging computer scientists and architects to design software and hardware better suited for Earth and environmental science problems.
 For more details, see: http://cees.stanford.edu/

 This computer cluster is designed for instructional use.
 The classroom features 20 dual-boot PCs (Mac and Windows) and a video projection system.
 When not scheduled for a class the room is available for drop-in use by all faculty and students in Earth Sciences.
 Contact the A65 lab managerwith any questions.

 For more details, see: http://earthsci.stanford.edu/facilities/ses-a65lab/

 The "Geo-Imaging, Research and Design" lab is maintained for use by Earth Sciences graduate students, staff, and faculty to do independent research.
 This computer lab has both Macs and PCs running applications like ArcGIS, ENVI, Matlab, Comsol, the Adobe Creative Suite, and Microsoft Office.
 Scanners, printers, and large format plotters are also available.
 Contact the GRID lab manager with any questions.